Faris-abukhader/mhtwyat-scrapper/README.md

 ## <img src="https://cdn-icons-png.flaticon.com/512/1436/1436664.png" width="25" height="25" style="padding-right:15px">  Introduction

 <p>
-<b>Warning</b>: This project is only for study purpose , please don’t re-share these articles under your name , all these articles is only belongs to Mawdoo3 .
+<b>Warning</b>: This project is only for study purpose , please don’t re-share these articles under your name , all these articles is only belongs to Mhtwyat .
 </br>
 </br>
 <h1>how to get 144k articles and more . . .  ?!</h1>